 - Insane: You can also combine any of the three Drive, Overdrive and Distortion tones to get increase distortion with different voicings.
 This is a lot of flexibility from three footswitches and one amp.

 Some amp models (e.g., Soldano SLO-100 or the Solo Lead model) have clean, crunch and overdrive channels that support gain staging, distortion levels and voicings.
 However, these channels can’t be changed within a patch (no scenes in Helix).
+Other amp models like Cartographer have multiple Drive controls that along with the Master volume provide a wide range of gain staging options.
 Using the distortion models gives more control of both the distortion and the voicing, so that works best when using patch mode.

-The Compulsive Drive distortion model is used to create the Distortion tone, and is controlled by the Distortion footswitch.
+I use to use the Compulsive Drive distortion model is used to create the Distortion tone, controlled by the Distortion footswitch.
 Compulsive Drive is based on the Fulltone OCD.
 This is a very nice, and very flexible boutique distortion pedal that is a real Helix gem.
 This patch uses Compulsive Drive to get a nice creamy distortion that just sings.
 Combine it with the Drive footswitch to increase amp drive and low cut to get a bit more distortion with a slightly different voicing.
+However, I’ve recently switched to using Minotaur.
+The motivation for the switch is I’m tending to use less distortion, and Minotaur is a bit more mid-focused and cuts through better without having to have so much drive.
+I’m also using a different Hi-Gain patch that use Cartographer for more saturated distortion tones, so I don’t need them in this patch.

-Scream 808 (Ibanez TS808 Sube Screamer), and Vermin Dist (Pro Co RAT) are also very good choices for this block.
+Scream 808 (Ibanez TS808 Tube Screamer), and Vermin Dist (Pro Co RAT) are also very good choices for this block.
 These have different distortion characteristics, and voicings.

 Modulation: Script Mod Phase